-Michael is an ethicist, writer, artist, educator, and concerned citizen based out of Pittsburgh, PA.
+Michael is an ethicist, engineer, writer, artist, educator, and concerned citizen based out of Pittsburgh, PA.
 He received his PhD from CU-Boulder's Department of Computer Science in Fall 2017.
 His thesis focused on the use of socio-technical narrative as a way of communicating, comprehending, teaching, and debating the ethics of new and near-future technologies.
-His research spans topics such as design fiction, technology ethics, classroom design, engineering ethics pedagogy, futures, and risk.
+His research spans topics such as design fiction, technology ethics, fair machine learning, classroom design, engineering ethics pedagogy, futures, and risk.
 His work has been featured in top computer science publications, and major media outlets.
 In the past he has completed projects for Fast Forward Labs, University of Wisconsin, Knight Foundation, Google, Inclusive Design Insitute, and Ars Electronica.